Indian Liberal Party: History and organization

-The Liberal party was formed in 1910, and British intellectuals and British officials were often participating members of its committees.
-The Indian National Congress, which had been formed to create a mature political dialogue with the British government, included both moderates and extremists.
-Many moderate leaders with liberal ideas left the Congress with the rise of Indian nationalism, and extremist leaders like Bipin Chandra Pal, Lala Lajpat Rai and Bal Gangadhar Tilak.
+The Liberal party was formed in 1919, and British intellectuals and British officials were often participating members of its committees.
+The Indian National Congress, which had been formed to create a mature political dialogue with the British government, included both moderates and patriots.
+Many moderate leaders with liberal ideas left the Congress with the rise of Indian nationalism, and patriotic leaders like Bipin Chandra Pal, Lala Lajpat Rai and Bal Gangadhar Tilak.

 When the Montagu report of 1918 was made public, there was a divide in the Congress over it.
 The moderates welcomed it while the extremists opposed it.
 This led to a schism in the Congress with moderate leaders forming the "Indian National Liberal Federation" in 1919.
-The party (INLF) was founded by Surendra Nath Banarjea and some of its prominent leaders were Tej Bahadur Sapru, V. S. Srinivasa Sastri and M. R. Jayakar.
+The party (INLF) was founded by Surendranath Banerjee and some of its prominent leaders were Tej Bahadur Sapru, V. S. Srinivasa Sastri and M. R. Jayakar.

 Tej Bahadur Sapru emerged as the most important leader among the Liberals.
 During the agitation against the Simon Commission, he launched the idea of an all-parties conference in India to prepare an agreed constitutional scheme.
 This resulted in the "Nehru Report" which proposed a constitution and persuaded the new Labour government in Britain to offer India a Round Table Conference.

 A number of Liberals including Sapru and Sastri attended the first Round Table Conference (November 1930 to January 1931).
 They rallied the Indian Princes to the idea of an all-India federal union.
 Sapru and Sastri likewise attacked the communal issue, working primarily through Muhammad Ali Jinnah.
 The two Liberals' ultimate object was to secure a constitutional agreement, provisional if not final.